-Join the N8 and National Parks for this webinar exploring the role of nature-based solutions in helping the North contribute towards the UK’s net zero goal.
+Watch: The N8 and National Parks webinar exploring the role of nature-based solutions in helping the North contribute towards the UK’s net zero goal.

-As part of the N8 Research Partnership’s ambitious Net Zero North agenda, we invite you to join academics from the N8 universities, National Parks representatives and environmental finance experts to explore how nature-based solutions can contribute to a green recovery.
+As part of the N8 Research Partnership’s ambitious Net Zero North agenda, we invited academics from the N8 universities, National Parks representatives and environmental finance experts to explore how nature-based solutions can contribute to a green recovery.

 Nature-based interventions will make a significant contribution to delivering carbon reductions and green growth at a fraction of the cost of engineered solutions.
-In this webinar from the N8 Research Partnership and the Peak District National Park Authority, we will explore how through effective collaboration the North of England can lead the way in achieving the goals set out by the Natural Capital Committee in using nature-based solutions to reach the UK’s target of net zero greenhouse gas emissions by 2050.
+In this webinar from the N8 Research Partnership and the Peak District National Park Authority, you can explore how, through effective collaboration, the North of England can lead the way in achieving the goals set out by the Natural Capital Committee in using nature-based solutions to reach the UK’s target of net zero greenhouse gas emissions by 2050.

 Chair’s Introduction: Prof Sue Hartley – Vice-President for Research, University of Sheffield

 Professor Sue Hartley is Vice-President for Research at the University of Sheffield, leading the university’s research activity, including research excellence, the flagship institutes, REF preparations, grant activity and impact.